Banner

 I do accept that I am now older and so going away non-stop for a year might be a bit of a strain.
 I also think Molly's mum and dad might set off in pursuit so they could see their little granddaughter more often than yearly.
 Therefore, this time it will be a week away and a week back in most cases.
 Sometimes it may be a fortnight away and a fortnight back but the definitive plan is not quite in place.
 On my second journey, 1994-95, 50 primary schools followed me through a weekly 12-page newsletter I sent out with "real" photos also falling out of the envelope they received each week.

 But this time, the world can follow (well those with the internet anyway).
-We will be adding new videos to our School of the Air section most weekdays just as we are doing in 2025.
+We will be adding new videos to our School of the Air section every weekday just as we have been doing in 2025.

 What will we be getting, I hear you ask.
 Well, although there is still sometime until August 2026, the current plan is as follows:-